A248/LibertyBans/docs/Upgrading-to-LibertyBans-1.0.0-from-0.8.x.md

 ## Changes to permissions

-Permissions for enacting punishments (banning, muting, warning, kicking) and undoing punishments (unbanning, unmuting, un-warning) follow a more logical pattern, as described on the wiki page: https://github.com/A248/LibertyBans/wiki/Permissions
+Permissions for enacting punishments (banning, muting, warning, kicking) and undoing punishments (unbanning, unmuting, un-warning) follow a more logical pattern, as described on the wiki page: [Permissions](Permissions)

 The difference in permissions between 0.8.x and 1.0.0 is more than a simple rename.
   * In 0.8.x, creating an IP-ban requires the permission to IP-ban as well as the permission to ban normally.
 In 1.0.0, creating an IP-ban only requires the permission to IP-ban.